AutodeskGames/stingray-docs/source/interactive_help/linking_with_dcc/enable_interactive_live_link.md

 {{ProductName}} includes an interop plug-in called DCC Link to support linking to your **DCC** (digital content creation) tool.

-{{#unless MayaInteractive}}
+{{#if MayaInteractive}}

 The DCC Link plug-in connects 3ds Max and 3ds Max Interactive when they are installed on the same system, giving you a smoother connection between the two, and supporting your asset creation workflow.
 The DCC Link plugin is automatically installed in your `C:\ProgramData\Autodesk\ApplicationPlugins` directory.
 For example, the 3ds Max plug-in installs here: `C:\ProgramData\Autodesk\ApplicationPlugins\InteractiveDCCLink_Max2018.bundle\Contents\plugins`

-{{/unless}}

-{{#if MayaInteractive}}

-The DCC Link plug-in connects Maya and Maya Interactive when they are installed on the same system, giving you a smoother connection between the two, and supporting your asset creation workflow.
-The DCC Link plugin is automatically installed in your `C:\ProgramData\Autodesk\ApplicationPlugins` directory.
-For example, the Maya plug-in installs here: `C:\ProgramData\Autodesk\ApplicationPlugins\InteractiveDCCLink_Maya2018.bundle\Contents\plugins`

 {{/if}}

 >**Notes:** Interop with {{ProductName}} is supported as of Extension 1 for Maya 2016, Maya LT 2016, and 3ds Max 2016.
 Releases prior to those are not supported.
 > In this help, we use the term **DCC** tool when we're referring to your content creation tool (such as Maya, Maya LT, or 3ds Max).
 (DCC = digital content creation).

-> **Important:**  If you have previously installed a standalone version of Autodesk Stingray (including Stingray 1.8 or any newer beta version of Stingray), you'll need to manually uninstall your existing DCC Link plugin before installing 3ds Max Interactive.
+> **Important:**  If you have previously installed a standalone version of Autodesk Stingray (including Stingray 1.8 or any newer beta version of Stingray), you'll need to manually uninstall your existing DCC Link plugin before installing {{ProductName}}.
 Otherwise, our installer mistakenly detects that you have a newer version of the plugin and won't install the latest.
 After you uninstall your existing version of the plugin (using Windows Control Panel), the correct DCC Link plugin installs correctly when you install {{ProductName}}, or you can install it manually using the following steps.